BertilBraun/Advanced-Techniques-in-Chess-Engines/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project subfolder of interest (`HandcraftedChessBot`, `NeuralNetChessBot`, or `AI-ZeroChessBot`).
-3. Follow the instructions in the project-specific README.md for setup and running the engine.
+3. Follow the instructions in the project-specific README.md for setup and running the bot.